Fantastic Things to Do in Sifnos, Greece

 Apollonia.

-The gorgeous Apollonia is the capital of the island, this is a whitewashed Cycladic settlement built on the slope of three fairly low hills.
+The gorgeous Apollonia is the island’s capital, a whitewashed Cycladic settlement built on the slope of three relatively low hills.

-Not only is Apollonia a very picturesque settlement to visit, but also the right place to visit at night for food, drinks, and even some music.
+Not only is Apollonia a very picturesque settlement to visit, but it is also the right place to visit at night for food, drinks, and even music.

-This is also one of the places to go to get those typical souvenirs we all love to buy in Greece!
+This is also one of the places to get those typical souvenirs we all love buying in Greece!

 things to do in Sifnos